tckmn/stpsyr/README.md

 The adjudication algorithm is taken from Lucas Kruijswijk's [The Math of Adjudication](http://www.diplomatic-pouch.org/Zine/S2009M/Kruijswijk/DipMath_Chp1.htm).

+Diplomacy players may recognize that the name comes from the objectively best order one can give in standard Diplomacy: `A StP-Syr (via convoy)`.
+I pronounce it "stipser" (/ˈstɪp.sɚ/).

 stpsyr is licensed under the GNU GPL 3.0.